sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/tools/phrases/README.md

 Note that at the moment stopwords are not used in the Phrases tool (that may change in the future).

-Note also that for a phrase to be considered repeating it has to repeat within a document – single occurrences of a phrase won't be included, even if they reccur elsewhere in the corpus.
+Note also that for a phrase to be considered repeating it has to repeat within a document – single occurrences of a phrase won't be included, even if they recur elsewhere in the corpus.
 This isn't the ideal functionality, but it's the current reality of how phrases are identified by Voyant (for reasons of efficiency).

 ## See Also